 “Many moms tell us they love the low back support.”
-I kept scrolling.

-“…it minimizes pregnancy heartburn…” Hmmm.
+Great.
 What about, like, the younger demographic…?

-“So if you’re an expectant mom…” I’M NOT, THOUGH!
+“So if you’re an expectant mom…” I”M NOT, THOUGH!

 First, the company Leachco uses Snoogle interchangeably with the verb “snuggle.”
 Is Leachco a foreign brand?
 Are they not aware of how the word “snuggle” is pronounced?
-I truly hope that the company just misuses the word and isn’t trying to make “snoogling” a thing.
-Because that would be sad.
+I truly hope that the company is misusing the word “snuggle” and isn’t trying to make “snoogling” a thing.
+That would be sad.